The Temperley-Lieb Tower and the Weyl Algebra: The Universal Weyl Category

-The space of morphisms $\Hom_{\Weyl}(Q_{\epsilon},Q_{\epsilon'})$ is the $\bC[q,q^{-1}]$-module generated by diagrams
+The space of morphisms $\Hom_{\uWeyl'}(Q_{\epsilon},Q_{\epsilon'})$ is the $\bC(q)$-module generated by diagrams

 for $k\in\bZ$ modulo rel boundary isotopies.
 Notice that the last diagram $\boxed{k}$ has no boundary components.
-We call such diagrams boxes.
-The other diagram in the second row is a disoriented cupcap.
+We call such elementary diagrams boxes.
+The other diagram in \eqref{def:CupCapBox} is called a (disoriented) cupcap.
 We refer to the non-solid components of cupcaps as doubled strands.
-The orientation at the endpoints of a diagram in $\Hom_{\Weyl}(Q_{\epsilon},Q_{\epsilon'})$ must agree with the signs in the sequences $\epsilon$ and $\epsilon'$.
+The orientation at the endpoints of a diagram in $\Hom_{\uWeyl}(Q_{\epsilon},Q_{\epsilon'})$ must agree with the signs in the sequences $\epsilon$ and $\epsilon'$, where $+$ corresponds to $\uparrow$ and $-$ corresponds to $\downarrow$\,.
 Composition of morphisms is given by stacking diagrams.
 Diagrams without boundary components are endomorphisms of $\mathbbm{1}$.

-Before stating the relations in $\Weyl'$, we make the following notational conveniences for $k\geq 0$.
+Before stating the relations in $\uWeyl'$, we make the following notational conveniences for $k\geq 0$.

+\begin{rem} The local relations we impose are significantly more complicated than in the Heisenberg category.
+We don't have a satisfying explanation for this complexity, but our ansatz for imposing relations is ``relations that hold in the action of the category should hold in the category itself.''
+The relations imposed will hold for both categories we construct from $\uWeyl'$ in their actions on Temperley-Lieb modules. \end{rem}